Actresses' Franchise League: Legacy

+Between 1974 and 1981 the historian, Brian Harrison conducted a series of oral history interviews with surviving suffrage campaigners, their relatives and employees, known as The Suffrage Interviews, or Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+2 interviews with Letitia Fairfield, and 1 with Sybil Thorndike mention the Actresses' Franchise League.

 From October 2018 to January 2019 there was an exhibition at the National Theatre in London about the Actresses' Franchise League and Women Writers' Suffrage League.
-It was called "Dramatic Progress: Votes for Women and the Edwardian Stage".
+It was called "Dramatic Progress: Votes for Women and the Edwardian Stage" and curated by Naomi Paxton.